How to Avoid Your Cat Sleep on Your Bed

-A survey done by the American Pet Products Association revealed that some 62 percent of American cat owners share their beds with their feline pals.
+A survey done by the American Pet Products Association revealed that some 62 percent of American cat owners allow their cat sleep on their beds.

 Benefits of Having a Cat

 Cat provides not only friendship but also companionship.
 Nestling with your cat in your bed can be very comforting.
 There were studies to show that having a cat tends to lower blood pressure.
 It, in turn, reduces the risk of stroke and cardiovascular disease.

 However, sleeping under the same cover as your cat isn’t right for all cat owners.
 If you are asthmatic or allergic to cat fur, it’s best not to let your cat sleep in your bedroom.
 All the more, on your bed.